OpenFabrics/fsdp_build/README.md

     openssl-devel
 ```

 Once you've written your Dockerfile you'll want to save it in a similar file structure that you see in the `dockerfiles/` directory.
 Basically, you have to create a directory thats title matches the name of the operating system you would like to use for that image omitting any punctuation.
-For our previous example we would title it `fedora32`.
+Like, for example, in our example of a Dockerfile we would title the directory `fedora32`.
 Overall, what you name this directory isn't 100% crucial, it's just to differentiate your different images, but making the name the same as the distro it will be using will make things more clear and easier in the future.
 Within that new directory should be your Dockerfile titled `Dockerfile`.
 The final path should look something like `dockerfiles/<OS name>/Dockerfile`.

 ### Using provided images

-For this you actually shouldn't need to change much, all of the Dockerfiles should be configured before hand and you can see the lists of packages each one installs within their Dockerfile.
+For provided images you actually shouldn't need to change much, all of the Dockerfiles should be configured before hand and you can see the lists of packages each one installs within their Dockerfile.

 ## 3. Building Container Images